On Locality-Sensitive Orderings and their Applications: s

 Given such a net tree $T$, each node has $I = 2^{O(\lambda)}$ children.
 We can arbitrarily and explicitly number the children of each node by a distinct label from $\IRX{I}$.
 One can define an ordering of such a tree as we did in the Euclidean case, except that the gap (in diameter) between a node and its children is $O(\eps/\log n)$ instead of $\eps$.
 Repeating our scheme in the Euclidean case, this implies that one would expect to require $ (\eps^{-1}\log n)^{O(\lambda)}$ orderings of $\PS$.

-This requires having all the points of $\PS$ in advance, which is a strong assumption for a dynamic data-structure (like the applications we show next).
+This requires having all the points of $\PS$ in advance, which is a strong assumption for a dynamic data structure (as in some of the applications below).
 For example, Gottlieb and Roditty \cite{gr-odsdm-08} show how to maintain dynamic spanners in a doubling metric, but only assuming that after a point has been deleted from $\PS$, the distance between the deleted point and a point currently in $\PS$ can still be computed in constant time.